Uvic-Mining-Club/UvicMiningTech/README.md

 ## Tips and Tricks

-- files postfixed with .md are mark down files, use a file viewer to get the best results
+- files appened with .md are mark down files, use a file viewer to get the best results